 Field Labor Burden

 The next step is to determine your field labor burden.
-Field labor burden is the additional amounts on an employee’s paycheck above their hourly wages such as taxes, worker’s compensation and vacation pay.
-Calculating field labor burden requires adding these extra expenses.
+Field labor burden is the additional amounts on an employee’s paycheck above their hourly wages such as taxes, worker’s compensation, and vacation pay.
+Calculating the field labor burden requires adding these extra expenses.

 Note: field labor burden is only applicable when it pertains to all employees.
 If it’s a unique instance that only affects a singular employee, it should not be included in your field labor burden calculation.

-Benefits are another area that figure into your total labor costs.
+Benefits are another area that figures into your total labor costs.
 This is an important step as benefits contribute to a large chunk of your labor costs.
 According to the Bureau of Labor Statistics, the average cost of employee compensation for civilian workers is $38.20 per hour.
-Wages account for $26.17, while benefits make up the difference:$12.04 per hour, or more than 30%.
+Wages account for $26.17, while benefits make up the difference:$12.04 per hour or more than 30%.